tolgademir-co/car-rental-final-project/README.md

     - On rent → deposit is reserved.
     - On cancel → deposit refunded.
     - On complete → deposit refunded (or adjusted).
+- **Dynamic pricing**:
+    - Hourly, Daily, Weekly, Monthly price calculation depending on rental duration.
+- **Transactions**:
+    - Rental creation, cancellation, and completion are handled inside transaction blocks (`commit / rollback`) to ensure data consistency.
+- **JOIN Queries**:
+    - Rentals are listed with user and vehicle details for both customers and admins.

 ---